J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 - From the consideration of a [[Advanced statistical mechanics#Markov chains|Markov process]], the general _diffusion equation_:
 	- The [[Advanced statistical mechanics#Fokker-Planck from random walks|Fokker-Planck equation]]
+	- In the context of diffusion, it is also known as the _Smoluchowski equation_
 $$\partial_{t}c=D\nabla^{2}c+\frac{1}{\gamma}\nabla\cdot(c\nabla U)=-\nabla\cdot \boldsymbol{J}$$
 ### 1-dimensional potential barrier
 - Consider a system which is _metastable_ at $x=A$, separated by a barrier that _peaks_ at $P$, leading to _true equilibrium_ at $x=B$